nktoan/Person-ReID-paper-notes/Network Approach/ABD-Net/ABD-Net.md

 ### Network Architecture
-- **ABD-Net** is compatible with most common feature extraction backbones, such as ResNet, InceptionNet, and DenseNet.
+- **ABD-Net** is compatible with most common feature extraction backbones, such as **ResNet, InceptionNet, and DenseNet**.
 Here, the authors use the ResNet network since it is the most common one used in the problem Person-Reid.

 <p align="center">
   <img src="https://github.com/soloSquad1999/Person-ReID-paper-notes/blob/master/Network%20Approach/ABD-Net/network_architecture.png" />